whosonfirst/whosonfirst-www/www/blog/2024/08/16/dedupe/index.md

 > If address parsing is where you go to cry then address de-duplication is where you go to give up.

 I said that in 2017 as part of [a talk I did at State of the Map US](https://whosonfirst.org/blog/2017/10/24/whosonfirst-sotmus-2017/) about the work the Who's On First project was around publishing venue records, including [Al Barrantine's work to de-deplicate those records](https://github.com/openvenues/lieu).
-Unfortunately, a few months later [Mapzen shut down](https://whosonfirst.org/blog/2018/01/02/chapter-two/) so all of that work stalled out.
+Unfortunately, a few months later [Mapzen shut down](https://whosonfirst.org/blog/2018/01/02/chapter-two/) so all of that work stalled out after that.

 Earlier this year I started to wonder whether it would be possible to use the vector embeddings for texts produced by, and for, large language models to restart some of that work.
 The short answer is: We can.
-The longer answer is: Nothing is especially "fast" yes and preferences (relative) ease of use, modularity and reproducability in favour of speed and other optimizations.
+The longer answer is: Nothing is especially "fast" yet and the code preferences (relative) ease of use, modularity and reproducability in favour of speed and other optimizations.

 So far, I have been able to first deprecate about 50,000 duplicate records in four Who's On First venue repositories (...) and then derive 70,000 concordances with [Overture Data](#) place records, 10, 000 concordances with [All The Places](#) venues and another (N) concordances with [ILMS museum records](#).
 There are almost certainly still bugs, or at least "gotchas", but importantly the work so far passes the "better than yesterday" test.